Netflix/metaflow-ui/docs/styles.md

 ## Theme

-Theme includes mostly colors and some component specific styles.
-Colors should mostly be used from the theme eg.
+The theme mostly includes colors and some component-specific styles.
+Colors should mostly be used from the theme e.g.

 ```javascript
 import styled from 'styled-components';